 Our comprehensive teacher support will help you deliver the syllabus confidently and effectively.
 The support includes resources for teaching and learning as well as exam preparation.
-Learn more on page 8.
+The teaching support package helps teachers integrate the key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them with each topic.
+Learn more on page 7.

-Cambridge International AS and A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
+66 Cambridge International AS and A Levels prepare students well for university because they've learnt to go into a subject in considerable depth.
 There's that ability to really understand the depth and richness and the detail of a subject.
 It's a wonderful preparation for what they are going to face at university.